-Faculty, as professionals, are responsible for their own development consistent with department, division, and institutional goals.
+Faculty, as professionals, are responsible for their own development consistent with department, school, and institutional goals.
 It is the policy of OSU-Oklahoma City in the reappointment of faculty members, and especially in the case of reappointments granting tenure, that demonstrated high quality performance in assigned responsibilities be documented.
 Basic competence in itself is not sufficient to justify reappointment, as that is a prerequisite for the initial appointment.

-Division heads are expected to encourage the professional development of each faculty member.
-Division heads should familiarize each faculty member with the performance standards established for reappointment, promotion, and tenure.
-The division heads should endeavor to provide an environment conducive to the achievement of expected performance.
+Deans are expected to encourage the professional development of each faculty member.
+Deans should familiarize each faculty member with the performance standards established for reappointment, promotion, and tenure.
+The deans should endeavor to provide an environment conducive to the achievement of expected performance.